If you need a quick and comforting dinner that you’re whole family will love this Beefy Tomato Soup is what you’re looking for!

-- Add the onion and cook for 3-4 minutes until the onion softens.
+- Add the onion and garlic to the pot and cook for 3-4 minutes, stirring, until the onion softens.

-- Add the ground beef to the onions, breaking up with a spoon and cook until no longer pink, then add the minced garlic and stir.
+- Add the ground beef to the onions, breaking up with a spoon and cook until no longer pink.

 - Next add the salt, pepper and oregano to the beef and stir to combine.